 Celebrating Thanksgiving completely gluten-free can seem intimidating, especially if you haven't been eating gluten-free for very long.
-Picturing the array of gluten-filled stuffing, rolls, gravy and desserts at the typical Thanksgiving dinner can bring on a severe attack of fear, envy or both, especially if you've recently been diagnosed with celiac disease or gluten sensitivity.
+Picturing the array of gluten-filled stuffing, rolls, gravy and desserts at the typical Thanksgiving dinner can bring on a severe attack of fear, envy or both, especially if you've recently been diagnosed with celiac disease or non-celiac gluten sensitivity.

 But in recent years, gluten-free food manufacturers have made it simpler to follow a gluten-free diet during Thanksgiving by recreating many crucial ingredients, such as stuffing and gravy mixes, in a gluten-free form.